dcnguyen060899/data_5100_02_group_project/README.md

 ls -lh data/cleaned_cruise_dataset.csv
 ```

-The file should be approximately 578 MB.
+The file should be roughly around 551~578 MB.
 If it's only a few KB, Git LFS is not configured correctly.